martinbaillie/homebrew-openbsd-pcengines-router/README.md

 This repo contains revised notes and Ansible collateral from building this fully open source router, circa early Feb 2017.

+08/18 update: friends don't let friends have [Bufferbloat](https://en.wikipedia.org/wiki/Bufferbloat).
+[FQ-CoDel](https://en.wikipedia.org/wiki/CoDel) was merged into 6.2 so take [advantage](#bufferbloat) of it.

-2018 Update: moved from OpenBSD 6.0-CURRENT to 6.3-STABLE.
+03/18 update: moved from OpenBSD 6.0-CURRENT to 6.3-STABLE.
 The router had a solid 400 day uptime.

 ![Router](./images/router.png "Router")